private-octopus/c4/doc/c4-spec.md

 ## Detecting Excessive CE Marks {#process-ecn}

+The way we handle ECN signals is designed to be compatible with L4S {{RFC9331}}.
 When the path supports ECN marking, C4 monitors the arrival of ECN/CE and ECN/ECT(1) marks by computing the ratio `ecn_alpha`.
 Congestion is detected when that ratio exceeds `ecn_threshold`, which varies depending on the